GS1

-GS1 is a not-for-profit, international organization developing and maintaining its own standards for barcodes and the corresponding issue company prefixes.
-The best known of these standards is the barcode, a symbol printed on products that can be scanned electronically.
+GS1 is a global coordinating office leading a collection of neutral not-for-profit organizations which together develop and maintain standards for barcodes and other supply chain technologies.
+The best known of these standards is the UPC/EAN barcode, a symbol printed on products that can be scanned electronically.

-GS1 has 118 local member organizations and over 2 million user companies.
-Its main office is in Brussels (Avenue Louise).
+GS1 has 120 local member organizations covering 150 countries, and over 2 million user companies.
+(Note: GS1 UK, for example, is a member organization in the UK, with its own company members.
+GS1 UK GS1 is a company limited by guarantee based in London.)
+Its main office is in Brussels, in Avenue Louise.

 History

 In 1969, the retail industry in the United States was searching for a way to speed up the check-out process in shops.
 The Ad Hoc Committee for a Uniform Grocery Product Identification Code was established to find a solution.

 In 1973, the Universal Product Code (UPC) was selected by this group as the first single standard for unique product identification.
 In 1974, the Uniform Code Council (UCC) was founded to administer the standard.
 On 26 June 1974, a pack of Wrigley's chewing gum became the first ever product with a barcode to be scanned in a shop.

 In 1976, the original 12-digit code was expanded to 13 digits, which allowed the identification system to be used outside the U.S. In 1977, the European Article Numbering Association (EAN) was established in Brussels, with founding members from 12 countries.

 In 1990, EAN and UCC signed a global cooperation agreement and expanded their overall presence to 45 countries.
 In 1999, EAN and UCC launched the Auto-ID Centre to develop Electronic Product Code (EPC), enabling GS1 standards to be used for RFID.

 In 2004, EAN and UCC launched the Global Data Synchronization Network (GDSN), a global, internet-based initiative that enables trading partners to efficiently exchange product master data.

 By 2005, the organisation was present in over 90 countries, and it started to use the name GS1 on a worldwide basis.
 Whilst "GS1" is not an acronym, it refers to the organisation offering one global system of standards.

 In August 2018, the GS1 Web URI Structure Standard was ratified, allowing unique ID's to be added to products by storing a URI (a webpage-like address) as a QR code.